How to color-code map of the world

 Additional Customizations

-To change the default appearance of the countries, access the Theme panel on the right.
-Here, you can modify the fill color and border style of the countries.
-Note that the default fill of the country will only be applied to those countries that you haven’t colored yourself (in our case, if we change the default fill, it will apply to every country except the United States, Canada, the United Kingdom, France, Germany, Italy, and Japan).
+To modify the default appearance of countries, navigate to the Theme panel on the right.
+Here, you can adjust the fill color and border style for all countries.
+It's important to note that the default fill will only be applied to countries you haven't manually colored.
+In our example, changing the default fill would affect all countries except the United States, Canada, the United Kingdom, France, Germany, Italy, and Japan.

-In the example below, I changed the boundary colors to dark blue, making the land boundaries a bit brighter than the country boundaries.
+In the image below, I've altered the boundary colors to dark blue, creating a subtle contrast by making the land boundaries slightly brighter than the country boundaries.

-Create color-coded map of the world: change the map background
+Create color-coded map of the world: additional customizations

 Enhance the Visualization

-Utilize available tools in the toolbar to add rectangles, lines, or text to your map according to your needs, providing an additional layer of information to your visualization.
-These elements (as well as the map layer) can be moved, resized as styled as needed.
+Utilize the available tools in the toolbar to enhance your map with rectangles, lines, or text, adding an extra layer of information to your visualization.
+These elements, along with the map layer itself, can be moved, resized, and styled as needed to suit your specific requirements.

 Create color-coded map of the world: rectangles, lines and text